 There are measures that facilities managers can take, however, to ensure safety and security of passengers should a power outage occur:

 1) All elevators should be equipped with an ADA-compliant elevator phone.
 If there is no phone installed in the elevator, there is no means of communication between the passengers trapped inside and building security or a call center.

 2) All elevators should be equipped with emergency lighting.
 In the event of a power failure, the lack of any back-up emergency lighting will keep passengers sitting in the dark.

 3) Regarding hydraulic elevators: Emergency battery back-up elevator-lowering devices are available that automatically activate if there is a loss of power.
-These products are very beneficial during a power outage; they activate and lower elevators to the main landing, and open the elevator doors so that entrapped passengers can safely exit.
+These products are very beneficial during a power tage; they activate and lower elevators to the main landing, and open the elevator doors so that entrapped passengers can safely exit.

 4) Regarding traction elevators: If your building is equipped with an emergency power supply, it may be possible to interface that emergency supply with the elevator control system.
 Contact your elevator service provider for details.

 In the event of a power loss, an unqualified individual should never attempt to access the elevator in order to free entrapped passengers.
 The same rule applies to entrapped passengers that are trying to break out of an elevator: Reports have shown that many injuries occur when people attempt forcible entry or exit from an elevator car.
 To eliminate the safety risk involved with “escape attempts” by unqualified personnel, building managers and facilities professionals need to be patient, remain calm, and wait for experienced elevator personnel to arrive on-site to safely handle the situation.

 During a power outage, responsible building personnel should communicate immediately with any occupants trapped in the elevator to let them know that they are safe and that help is on the way.
 By conveying this message, facilities managers will have better success in keeping passengers calm and cooperative.